pulumi/pulumi-hugo/themes/default/content/blog/ill-just-update-my-bucket-object-what-could-go-wrong/index.md

 #### Rollback

-The AWS Static Website Package currently does not support rollbacks but if you export name of the your bucket on your stack then the Package will keep the previous bucket provision until the next update.
+The AWS Static Website Package currently does not support rollbacks but if you export the name of the bucket on your stack then the Package will keep the previous bucket provision until the next update.
 This allows manual rollbacks to previous bucket versions if you encounter a post-deployment error.
 See the example code below for how to enable this feature exactly.

 {{% chooser language "yaml,typescript,python,go,csharp" / %}}